massivelines/frontend-test-react/README.md

 Then run `npm run start`

 This does assume you have `npm` (Node Package Manager) [installed](https://www.npmjs.com/get-npm), as well as `git` [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git);

+Once installed, start the code challenge in `Challenge.md`